Kenya Keys organization hero background

 Rinda Hayes's heart was struck by the extreme poverty she witnessed while visiting Kwale County, where bright students qualified for high school but could never report because their families simply could not afford the fees.
 Their dreams were being shut down before they even began.
 Together with Joseph Mwengea, she co-founded Kenya Keys in 2005, beginning by sponsoring the first cohort of 14 students into public high schools where children had been learning under trees, sitting on bare soil.

-Two years later, her husband Brant Hayes joined the effort and became the backbone supporting their growing initiative.
+Two years later, her husband Brent Hayes joined the effort and became the backbone supporting their growing initiative.
 Together, the Hayes family dedicated themselves to the conviction that education unlocks potential and that poverty, however complex and dehumanizing, can be overcome through sustained, community-rooted investment in young people.

-It didn't take long for Rinda and Brant to realize that supporting students from poor households required more than sponsorships alone; it demanded improving the very schools those students attended.
+It didn't take long for Rinda and Brent to realize that supporting students from poor households required more than sponsorships alone; it demanded improving the very schools those students attended.
 Kenya Keys expanded into infrastructure projects, building classrooms, libraries, and toilet facilities, and later introduced health and hygiene programmes providing girls with sanitary pads for safe, dignified, and uninterrupted school days.

 Key Contributions